prazdevs/praz-dev/content/posts/abstract-commands-discord/index.md

 ---

 _All this code is part of my ZoeBot3 project.
-You can find more infos on the [GitHub repo](https://github.com/prazdevs/zoebot3) or in the [Projects section](https://praz.dev/projects).
+You can find more infos on the [GitHub repo](https://github.com/prazdevs/zoebot3).
 If you encounter any issue, or have any question, let me know, I'd be more than happy to help!_